 Summer is the best time to get a tan.
-With how much sun there is to make up and the freedom from school or a little leeway from work, it’s the time to get the much coveted bronze tone.
-While that can be quite the tempting idea, it’s actually not the healthiest.
-The temperatures for summer have steadily rose through the years that it can be quite deadly to stay under it for long times.
+With how much sun there is to makeup and the freedom from school or a little leeway from work, it’s time to get the much-coveted bronze tone.
+While that can be quite a tempting idea, it’s actually not the healthiest.
+The temperatures for summer have steadily risen through the years that it can be quite deadly to stay under it for long times.
 Another thing to consider is the rise of skin cancer which has made a mark as the top four most common cancers across the globe.
 It’s caused numerous fatalities due to melanoma, a very aggressive form of skin cancer.
-With that in mind, switching to self tanners may be a great idea.
+With that in mind, switching to self-tanners may be a great idea.

-Self tanning, which is a method of tanning that doesn’t rely on the sun or UV radiation, is a much healthier approach to tanning.
+Self-tanning, which is a method of tanning that doesn’t rely upon on the sun or UV radiation, is a much healthier approach to tanning.
 While it can be tricky compared to the conventional means of tanning, it does a lot of good especially avoiding sunburn or the early onset of wrinkles in the long run.
-While self tanning can be very beneficial to you, one of the biggest hurdles is how to take care of it.
-Summer is harsh on your skin and if you aren’t careful, you’ll end up ruining a great self tan.
+While self-tanning can be very beneficial to you, one of the biggest hurdles is how to take care of it.
+Summer is harsh on your skin and if you aren’t careful, you’ll end up ruining a great self-tan.